Jbleezy/BO1-Reimagined/README.md

 * Monkey round step: buttons no longer have to be pressed at the same time, only on the same monkey round
 * Lunar lander step: First use centrifuge lander, then use Stamin-Up lander, then use PHD Flopper lander, and last use Speed Cola lander
 * Lunar lander step - HITSAM easter egg now only requiers the letters SAM (was not enough room to fit HITSAM)
+* Reward: 90 second Death Machines for the rest of the match

 ### Call of the Dead
 * Removed zombie spawn delay at the beginning of a match